Home

 Serve immediately with fries and coleslaw.

-If you were to serve this tilapia recipe at a buffet, then I would suggest that you cut the fillets into strips (goujons) before flouring and frying - adjust the timing to be about 1 minute either side.
+If you were to serve this tilapia at a buffet, then I would suggest that you cut the fillets into strips (goujons) before flouring and frying - adjust the timing to be about 1 minute either side.